bloemj/2023-coding-the-humanities/README.md

 ### Working with Jupyter Notebooks

-* Option 1 (recommended): Download [the repository contents](https://github.com/bloemj/2022-coding-the-humanities) and use Jupyter Notebook.
+* Option 1 (recommended): Download [the repository contents](https://github.com/bloemj/2023-coding-the-humanities) and use Jupyter Notebook.
 See the [guide to setup your environment](setup.md) for more info.

 * Option 2 (advanced): work directly with git and conda.
 See the [guide to setup your environment](setup.md) for more info.

 * Option 3 (fallback): Use [Binder](https://mybinder.org) (link above).
 Keep in mind you need to download your notebooks to save them locally.
 (Note: Binder )

+### Editor

+If you wish to write code without using Colab or a notebook, you will need an **editor** to write code and edit files offline on your own system.
+If you don't have a preferred one yet, check [VSCode](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/)

 ### Further reading